SggGupta/ABNAMRO/README.md

-To Run:

-open command line
+To Run: open command line

 python3 /latest/src/main.py --path=resources

-for Testing
+For Testing , Total 7 test caese

 pytest /latest/tests

 What is Given in results?